Connect with a certified trainer for free

 Recovery

-The time it takes you to recover from an inner knee ligament tear will depend on the severity and grade of your injury:
+The time it takes to recover from an Medial Collateral ligament (MCL) tear depends largely on the severity and grade of the injury.
+Recovery timelines can vary from a few weeks for mild injuries to several months for more severe tears.

-• Grade I: Stretching of the MCL takes about three weeks to heal.
+• Grade I: Mild stretching of the MCL usually takes about three weeks to heal.
+During this time, rest, protection, and gentle exercises help the ligament recover.

-• Grade III: Complete tears of the MCL take from six weeks to three months to heal.
+• Grade III: Complete tears of the MCL are more serious and can take six weeks to three months for full recovery.
+A structured rehabilitation program, sometimes including bracing, is essential to regain normal knee function.

 Frequently Asked Questions